 (And YES, it is CRITICAL to rest deeply after workouts.
-It’s so important to just relax, to get some deep sleep, to take some time to just totally unwind and completely indulge in some hard-earned lazy do-nothingness.)
+It is important to just relax, get some deep sleep, take some time to just totally unwind, and completely indulge in some hard-earned lazy do-nothingness.)

-BUT, if you can sneak in a little active recovery between workouts, you WILL FEEL SO MUCH BETTER.
+BUT, if you can introduce a little active recovery between workouts, you WILL FEEL SO MUCH BETTER.
 Your body will love you for it.
 And you’ll know.
 Those feel-good chemicals will flood your system.
 You’ll recover faster.
 Your overall energy levels will improve.

 You may just feel like Superman.